BECOME A SURF INSTRUCTOR

 Down Time & Maybe Some Yoga

-A couple of days a week, this time will be used for French classes and for you guys to teach the local kids English.
+A couple of days a week, we’ll use the spare time for French classes and for you guys to teach the local kids English.

 Dinner Up On The Surf Camp Terrace